FAT Filesystem Support¶

 Most applications will use the following flow when working with esp_vfs_fat_ functions:

-2. Call ff_diskio_register function to register disk IO driver for the drive number used in step 1.
+ff_diskio_registerfunction to register disk IO driver for the drive number used in step 1. - Call

-4. Call POSIX and C standard library functions to open, read, write, erase, copy files, etc. Use paths starting with the prefix passed to esp_vfs_register (such as "/sdcard/hello.txt").
+f_mountfunction (and optionallyf_fdisk,f_mkfs) to mount the filesystem using the same drive number which was passed toesp_vfs_fat_register.
+See FatFs documentation for more details. - Call POSIX and C standard library functions to open, read, write, erase, copy files, etc. Use paths starting with the prefix passed to

-5. Optionally, call FatFs library functions directly.
-Use paths without a VFS prefix in this case ("/hello.txt").
+esp_vfs_register(such as"/sdcard/hello.txt"). - Optionally, call FatFs library functions directly.
+Use paths without a VFS prefix in this case (

-7. Call f_mount function for the same drive number, with NULL FATFS* argument, to unmount the filesystem.
+f_mountfunction for the same drive number, with NULLFATFS*argument, to unmount the filesystem. - Call

 Convenience functions, esp_vfs_fat_sdmmc_mount and esp_vfs_fat_sdmmc_unmount, which wrap these steps and also handle SD card initialization, are described in the next section.